Make some adorable DIY sponge cakes for pretend play! This is a fun and easy sponge craft for kids of all ages.

 This DIY toy craft was originally published in 2013 and has been updated and reshared for today’s audience

-When my kids were preschoolers they were especially fond of pretend play involving cakes.
-Really, really fond of it.
-They would pull my high heels out of the cupboard (which was about all the wear they ever got), don one of my summer shirts as a glamorous dress and set up a “cafe” for me and the teddies.
+When my kids were preschoolers they were fond of pretend play involving cakes – really, really fond of it.
+They would pull my high heeled shoes out of the cupboard (which was about all the wear they ever got), don one of my summer shirts as a glamorous dress and set up a “cafe” for me and the teddies.

-I spent many hours being waited upon at their pretend play cafe.
-On the menu was fish, rock cakes, spaghetti and meatballs and always for desert there were some beautiful glitter sponge cakes.
-The sponge cakes they made themselves looked nothing like the ones I made, but they loved serving those up most of all.
+The sponge cakes the kids made themselves looked nothing like the ones I made, but they loved serving those up most of all.
 The money spent on sponges, glue and glitter was very well invested indeed for the amount of use they had out of them.
-I’m talking every single day for two or three years!

 You will need:

-• Tacky craft glue – ordinary glue might not be strong enough
+• Tacky craft glue – ordinary glue won’t be strong enough

 • Mini pom poms